jasongrimes/fretboardfoundation/_chapters/020-chords/020-caged.md

 lazy,
 and flexible approach that starts as `x13x4x`, without the barre.
-A half-hearted effort can be made to also lay the third finger over onto the 3rd string, either stopping it to play the "R" or muting it, however it happens to work out.
+A half-hearted effort is then made to also lay the third finger over onto the 3rd string, `x13(3)4x`, either stopping it to play the "R" or muting it, however it happens to work out.